RimpleDabas/credit-risk-classification/README.md

  - If we look at the performance for the high risk loans predictions, it has high recall and f1 scores which means it is able to identify correctly the high risk loans than the model 1.
  - Another thing to notice is that dataset is unbalanced since 75036 out of 19384 examples belong to class 0 (that is 96%).
 Therefore, achieves very high scores like precision and recall for class 0 and very low scores for class 1.
 So, the performance depends on the problem we are trying to solve i.e. what is more important to predict 1 or 0.

-Based on the above arguments Model 2 with oversampled sata is preferred over model 1.
+Based on the above arguments Model 2 with oversampled data is preferred over model 1.